-An arched gothic door with covered entrance, leads into the most impressive of entrance hallways with original skirting boards and decoratively appealing floor tiles.
-An ornate staircase leads to the first floor level.
-Accessible off the hallway are the reception rooms and kitchen, and downstairs wc.
+An arched gothic door with covered entrance, leads into the impressive entrance hallway with original skirting boards and decoratively appealing floor tiles.
+An ornate staircase leads to the first floor.
+Accessible off the hallway are the reception rooms, kitchen, and downstairs wc.

-There are two large reception rooms currently being used as a dining room and lounge, which offers fantastic views over the gardens and fields beyond.
+There are two large reception rooms currently used as a dining room and lounge, offering fantastic views over the gardens and fields beyond.
 Both rooms display period features with fireplaces and tiled hearths, covings, skirting boards indicative of the age and style of the property.
 The dining room also features an intricate ceiling rose with display cabinet incorporated into the fire surround.
-Both rooms have original Victorian wood flooring.
-All windows are double glazed.
+Both rooms have original Victorian wooden flooring.

-Spacious fitted kitchen with a range of base and eye level units, with incorporated white goods to include dishwasher, fridge freezer, and Neff oven, grill, microwave, and four ring gas hob.
+Spacious fitted kitchen with incorporated white goods to include dishwasher, fridge freezer, and Neff oven, grill, microwave, and four ring gas hob.
 Two double glazed windows overlook the attractive gardens to the rear.
-Ornate cornices keep the period feel running through this room, and timber double French doors open out onto the vast gardens.
-There is enough space within the kitchen diner to accommodate a dining table.
+Ornate cornices keep the period feel running through this room and timber double French doors open onto the vast gardens.
 Just off the kitchen is a sizeable utility area with sink basin and worktop space, with access to the cellars and door providing access to the rear garden.
-All windows are double glazed.

 There are two large cellar rooms both with two sash windows, letting in natural light.
 The cellar is stone paved and also features a pantry area with stone shelves and storage cupboard.
 The central heating system for the property is situated in the cellar with a large combination boiler.